 It all started when I was very young - cliche, I know...

-I have memories of my father going on trips to tropical destinations in pursuit of photography and I couldn't understand why I wasn't able to tag along.
-When I was a little older, I remember playing with his (at that time, stored away) equipment, wondering what each thing was.
+I have memories of my father going on trips to tropical destinations in pursuit of photography and I didn't understand why I wasn't able to tag along.
+When I was a little older, I remember playing with his retired equipment, wondering what each thing was.
 Why did he have little colored glass disks?
 Why was one half red and half blue?
 For some reason, I never asked.

-In elementary school, I had an incredible opportunity to take a full-featured photography class where I learned how to handle a manual 35mm camera and got a little taste of composition, lighting, and post processing.
-We learned the history of cameras, built our own (working!) cameras out of cardboard boxes, spooled our exposed film by hand in changing bags and developed it in the darkroom.
+As an older child, I had an incredible opportunity to take a full-featured photography class where I learned about composition, lighting, and was first introduced to manual exposure on a 35mm film camera.
+We learned the history of photography, built our own (working!) cameras out of cardboard boxes, spooled our exposed film by hand in changing bags and developed it in the darkroom.
 We completed the whole process over the course of several months and at the end, I had a perfectly exposed and composed 8x10 image of.... a police cruiser.
-(Hey, take what you can get!
-I didn't have a whole lot of available subjects).
+(Hey, I didn't have a whole lot of available subjects at that time!)
 I think I might still have it kicking around somewhere.

-That same camera accompanied us on our honeymoon to Aruba - where it proceeded to save our lives.
-I'm not kidding, the camera is a full-fledged hero.
-See, Aruba has these caves you can explore.
-One of them is aptly called the "Tunnel of Love" due to its heart-shaped opening.
-We were on our honeymoon- need I say more?
-We got there in the afternoon and were handed two very large flashlights with shoulder straps and told to watch our heads because the ceiling could be low.
-By the time we were 1/4 of the way through the cave, however; both flashlights were fading.
-No amount of shaking them was making the light come back on and eventually, we were lost in a pitch black cave in a foreign country.
-Our flip phones weren't even with us because at that time, they didn't work in Aruba.
-Luckily, we had the camera with fresh batteries.
-I took pictures inside the cave, using the flash to see glimpses of the walls and the LCD monitor on the back of the camera to guide us under low ceilings.
-We finally found our way out after what felt like an eternity and when we emerged, it was dark out and the "guides" who supplied our flashlights were gone.
+Through the years of early adulthood I never lost sight of it, even though at times the cost of film and developing it limited me.
+Now in the digital age, that has all changed.
+My husband bought me a chunky point and shoot with manual exposure options more than 12 years ago now.
+That camera accompanied us on our honeymoon to Aruba - where it proceeded to save our lives, and that's not an understatement.
+If you've been to Aruba, you know there are caves you can explore for an admission fee.
+One of them is aptly called the "Tunnel of Love" due to its heart-shaped opening, so it seemed appropriate for a honeymoon outing.
+We arrived in the afternoon and the "guides" handed us two very large flashlights with shoulder straps and told to watch our heads because the ceiling could be low - apparently we were on our own.
+We proceeded bravely by ourselves, but by the time we were 1/4 of the way through the cave, both flashlights were fading.
+No amount of shaking them was making the light come back on and eventually, we were lost in the middle of a pitch black cave in a foreign country.
+Our flip phones were back at the hotel because at the time, they didn't work out of the country.
+However, we had that camera, and it had fresh batteries.
+I used it to take pictures inside the cave, and the flash allowed us to see glimpses of the walls and the image on the LCD monitor on the back of the camera helped to guide us under low ceilings.
+We found our way out after what felt like an eternity of snapping, then looking at the camera, feeling our way and then snapping again.
+When we finally emerged, it was dark out.
+The "guides" who supplied our flashlights were gone.
+There you have it - the camera is a full-fledged hero.

 I like to include natural elements in my photography and I will utilize natural light over artificial conditions whenever possible for the most organic result.
 I enjoy digging in and I'm not afraid to get dirty in order to obtain unique perspectives in my work.
 For me, the name Barefoot Blooms captures these sentiments. *Plus, I found that if I don't wear shoes while I'm gardening, I don't track dirt into the house :).